Hobbs Act

+Text

 Jurisdictional element

 In interpreting the Hobbs Act, the Supreme Court has held that the statute employs the fullest extent of federal authority under the Commerce Clause.
 Thus, the lower federal courts have recognized that an actual effect on commerce is sufficient to satisfy the federal jurisdictional element even if it is slight or de minimis.

 The government will often use the depletion of assets theory to prove the jurisdictional element.
 Under this theory, interstate commerce is affected when an enterprise, which either is actively engaged in interstate commerce or customarily purchases items in interstate commerce, has its assets depleted through extortion, thereby curtailing the victim's potential as a purchaser of such goods.
 While the courts have interpreted the jurisdictional element liberally, it is not a formality; courts have drawn a distinction under the depletion of assets theory between individuals and businesses.
 While depletion of a business' assets is usually sufficient to show an effect on interstate commerce, depletion of an individual's assets generally is not.
 Representatively, the Second Circuit reasoned in United States v.
 Perrotta (2002) that making no distinction between individuals and businesses would bring under the ambit of the Hobbs Act every conceivable robbery or extortion.